View our reviews on Google and Facebook.

 Every morning, Todd Hido will make a presentation of one of his projects or of some significant aspect or his professional cursus.
 The goal of these sessions is to inspire the participants in the realization of their own series.

 11 – 17am

-Every trainee goes outdoors to shoot their subjects.
+Every participant goes outdoors to shoot their subjects.
 Participants come back to the house in order to get a critical review and improvement suggestions of Todd Hido.
 Daily meetings will be defined so that each participant can spend time with Todd Hido in order to develop his/her series.

 Through a selection and a discussion with Todd Hido around the best pictures of the day, participants will work at developing their series and improving their global approach of the subject.

 Exchanges in group on shooting and associated problems such as encountered.
 Synthesis and solutions, presented by Todd Hido.